Experiment with the Containerized Data Importer (CDI)

 This will create the PVC with a proper annotation so that CDI controller detects it and launches an importer pod to gather the image specified in the cdi.kubevirt.io/storage.import.endpoint annotation.

-kubectl get pvc fedora -o yaml kubectl get pod # replace with your importer pod name kubectl logs importer-fedora-pnbqh # Substitute your importer-fedora pod name here.
+kubectl get pvc fedora -o yaml kubectl get pod # Make note of the pod name assigned to the import process kubectl logs -f importer-fedora-pnbqh # Substitute your importer-fedora pod name here.

 Notice that the importer downloaded the publicly available Fedora Cloud qcow image.
 Once the importer pod completes, this PVC is ready for use in kubevirt.